5 Influencer Marketing Mistakes That Cost Brands Millions

 Build a measurement framework before the campaign launches.
 At minimum, track:

-- Earned media: Track shares, saves, and user-generated content inspired by the creator content — the ripple effect that extends beyond the paid placement
+| Earned media | Track shares, saves, UGC inspired by content | Ripple effect beyond the paid placement |

 The Bottom Line